SolSaviour/INFO1112-Materials/Week 4/virtual_memory.md

 ---

-When the need to free up memory arises, and the OS have exhausted its resources – the use of **disk space comes to the rescue**.
+When the need to free up memory arises, and the OS has exhausted its resources – the use of **disk space comes to the rescue**.

 The problem is just that a hard-drive (or disk) is not designed to deliver data at the speed required to compute data.